What does a Incident Commander do?

 How long does it take to become a Incident Commander?

-The journey to becoming an Incident Commander involves several steps.
+The journey to becoming an Incident Commander often involves several steps.
 First, gaining relevant experience in emergency management or a related field is crucial.
-This often includes working in roles such as emergency responder or firefighter.
-Experience helps build a strong foundation in handling crises.
+This can take a few years, depending on the individual's career path and opportunities.
+Many start with roles such as emergency responder or dispatcher.

 Incident Commander Job Description Sample